PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and reject missing sources before creating output.
 All four function ASTs are identical to their former exporter definitions; neither path imports TensorFlow.

+Fallback package preference lives in the Torch-free `pytorch_package_selection.py`.
+Recurrent/control and length-input exclusions, transpose-convolution and channel-first Softmax signals, and the established large-graph structural thresholds are evaluated independently from artifact writing.
+TFLite-backed and SavedModel-backed selection share this single policy;
+both function ASTs are identical to their former exporter definitions.

 ## Runtime-check memory boundary

 The direct backend releases the legacy GraphSurgeon graph before ModelIR